knative/func/docs/README.md

 [Install the latest CLI](installing_cli.md)

 Functions can be created and managed using the CLI interactively, scripted, or by direct integration with the client library.
-The [Function Developer's Guide](guides/developers_guide.md)and examples herein demonstrate the CLI-based approach.
+The [Function Developer's Guide](guides/developers_guide.md) and examples herein demonstrate the CLI-based approach.

 For direct integration using the Go client library, it is advisible to first follow these CLI-based guides to become familiar with creating and deploying software in this way, and then proceed to the [Function Integrator's Guide](guides/integrators_guide.md).